-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-We make forward-looking statements in this prospectus supplement and accompanying prospectus, and the documents that are incorporated by reference into those documents that are subject to risks and uncertainties.
+We make forward-looking statements in this prospectus supplement, the accompanying prospectus and the documents that are incorporated by reference into those documents that are subject to risks and uncertainties.
 These forward-looking statements include information about possible or assured future results of our business, financial condition, liquidity, results of operations, cash flow and plans and objectives.
-When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "could," "goal," "objective," "will," "may," "seek" or similar expressions or their negative forms, or refer to strategies, plans or intentions, we intend to identify forward-looking statements.
-These forward-looking statements include the discussion of our estimated book value per common share as of May 31, 2021 in the section entitled "Summary-Recent Developments" in this prospectus supplement.
+When we use the words "believe," "expect," "anticipate," "estimate," "project," "plan," "continue," "intend," "should," "would," "could," "goal," "objective," "will," "may," "seek," or similar expressions or their negative forms, or refer to strategies, plans, or intentions, we intend to identify forward-looking statements.

-Forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account information currently in our possession.
+Forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account information currently available to us.
 These beliefs, assumptions and expectations are subject to risks and uncertainties and can change as a result of many possible events or factors, not all of which are known to us.
 If a change occurs, our business, financial condition, liquidity and results of operations may vary materially from those expressed, anticipated or contemplated in our forward-looking statements.
 You should carefully consider these risks before you invest in our common shares, along with the following factors that could cause actual results to vary from our forward-looking statements:

-- changes in the value of our investments, including negative changes resulting in margin calls related to the financing of our assets; - difficult conditions in the markets for our assets, including the market-related and other impacts of pandemics involving infectious diseases, such as novel coronavirus ("COVID-19"); - the effect of the U.S. Federal Reserve's (the "Federal Reserve") and the U.S. Treasury's actions and programs on the liquidity of the capital markets and the impact and timing of any further programs or regulations implemented by the U.S. government or its agencies; - the federal conservatorship of the Federal National Mortgage Association, or "Fannie Mae," and the Federal Home Loan Mortgage Corporation, or "Freddie Mac," and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae, Freddie Mac, the Government National Mortgage Association, within the U.S. Department of Housing and Urban Development, or "Ginnie Mae," and the U.S. government; - the impact of the downgrade of the long-term credit ratings of the United States, Fannie Mae, Freddie Mac or Ginnie Mae; - changes in prepayments of the mortgages and other loans underlying our Agency RMBS (as defined below); - volatility in our target markets, in the markets generally, and in the market values of our assets, and our ability to determine accurately the fair market value of our assets; - increased rates of default and/or decreased recovery rates on our assets; - the degree to which our hedging strategies may or may not protect us from, or expose us to, credit or interest rate risk; - changes in our business and strategy; - availability, terms and deployment of capital; - our projected financial and operating results; - changes in interest rates and the resulting impact on the market values of our securities; - our ability to maintain existing financing agreements, obtain future financing arrangements and the terms of such arrangements; - how pandemics involving infectious diseases, such as COVID-19, may affect us, our operations and the personnel supplied to us by our Manager; - changes in economic conditions generally and the real estate and debt securities markets specifically; - legislative or regulatory changes (including tax law changes and changes to laws governing the regulation of investment companies); - our Manager's ability to hire and retain qualified personnel; - changes in our industry; - availability of investment opportunities;
+- · our use of and dependence on leverage; - · changes in the value of our investments, including negative changes resulting in margin calls related to the financing of our assets; - · changes in the prepayment rates on the mortgage loans underlying the securities we own and intend to acquire; - · our ability to borrow to finance our assets and the available terms for such borrowings; - · difficult conditions in the markets for our assets; - the effect of the U.S. Federal Reserve's and the U.S. Treasury's actions and programs on the liquidity of the capital markets and the impact and timing of any further programs or regulations implemented by the U.S. government or its agencies; - future changes with respect to the Federal National Mortgage Association, or "Fannie Mae," and the Federal Home Loan Mortgage Corporation, or "Freddie Mac," and related events, including the lack of certainty as to the future roles of these entities and the U.S. Government in the mortgage market and changes to legislation and regulations affecting these entities; - the impact of the downgrade of the long-term credit ratings of the United States, Fannie Mae, Freddie Mac or the Government National Mortgage Association, within the U.S. Department of Housing and Urban Development, or "Ginnie Mae"; - the volatility of our target markets and of the market value of our assets, including our ability to accurately determine the fair market value of our assets; - · changes in rates of default and/or recovery rates on our assets; - · the degree to which our hedging strategies may or may not protect us from, or expose us to, credit or interest rate risk; - changes in our business and strategy; - · availability, terms and deployment of capital; - our projected financial and operating results; - · changes in interest rates and the market value of our securities; - · our ability to maintain existing financing agreements, obtain future financing arrangements and the terms of such arrangements; - · how pandemics involving infectious diseases, such as COVID-19, may affect us, our operations and the personnel supplied to us by our Manager; - \cdot changes in economic conditions generally and the real estate and debt securities markets specifically;